infojunkie/discogs-tag.py/README.md

     discogs-tag copy SRC <flags>

 DESCRIPTION
-    The skip flag can take one or more of the following values, comma-separated: artist, composer, title, position, date, subtrack, album, genre, albumartist
+    The SKIP flag can take one or more of the following values, comma-separated: artist, composer, title, position, date, subtrack, album, genre, albumartist

 POSITIONAL ARGUMENTS